 For example, regular toolbox meeting with drivers were regularly conducted.
 The constant on-the-job training mainly cover the areas of health and work safety, occupational skills and knowledge and compliance, such as driver safety.
 Since these are incorporated into the normal operations, we do not record it in detail.
-We consider each driver, who are usually male employee, receives at least of 6 hours of training in the reporting period.
+We consider each driver, who are usually male employee, should have received at least 6 hours of training in the reporting period.